Miscanthus-Germination/FIJI-Germination-Detection/README.md

 # FIJI-Germination-Detection
-FIJI scripts for detecting germination
+FIJI/ImageJ macro language scripts for detecting germination

 Has sample macro only